Noggle-Tech/noggle-browser/README.md

 ## Running the Program

 Navigate to the directory the `noggle.py` file is in, which will be 2 directories down from the place you extracted to.
-Then run the command `python3 noggle.py` or run it directly from your file manager.
+Then run the command `python3 noggle.py` (or `py noggle.py`) or run it directly from your file manager.

 ## Known Issues